 - Adapt to life without their loved one

-The Bereavement Program at Dana-Farber/Brigham and Women's Cancer Center provides support to bereaved family members and friends following the death of a patient.
+The Bereavement Program at Dana-Farber/Brigham and Women's Cancer Center, part of the Department of Psychosocial Oncology and Palliative Care, provides support to bereaved family members and friends following the death of a patient.
 Bereavement support comes in a variety of forms including:

 - Information about grief and what to expect